Segunda Caida

 We get a brief brawl between Col. Parker and Sherri Martel as part of the tag match stipulation, and it's freaking great.
 Sherri jumps him and the fans get way into it.
 Parker takes a huge bump over the top to the floor and Dusty is losing his shit the entire time, going absolutely bonkers.
 Sherri hits a couple flying clotheslines and a big crossbody off the top and the entire crowd is standing when she hits that crossbody.
 This is the perfect way to do a manager brawl, and I even wish we got a longer version of it.

-Psychosis vs. Dean Malenko
+5. Psychosis vs. Dean Malenko

 ER: Goddamn this PPV absolutely smokes.
 This is a tough match with both guys staying tight and grounded, relying on some nice strikes and building to a couple big bumps, working a lot of more BattlArts style submission sections.
 The crowd is silent as hell which is a shame, they've been so hot for everything else and maybe they were already burned out?
 The PPV has been nothing but great matches and great promos.
 It's such a fun match to be quiet during, and they seem like a crowd who would be into their thing.
-Psychosis turns his rope flip bump but lands on his feet instead of head, and turns it into a cool spinkick comeback; it's like he used that bump the same way you see a rebound lariat and it was cool.
-Psychosis does make up for the missing "crazy bump" quota and take a nutso leap to nothing off the top and catching his face on the guardrail.
+Psychosis does his rope flip bump but lands on his feet instead of head, and turns it into a cool spinkick comeback; it's like he used that bump the same way you see a rebound lariat and it was cool.
+Psychosis does make up for the missing "crazy bump" quota and take a nutso leap to nothing off the top, catching his face on the guardrail.
 It's one of those dangerous Psychosis bumps where you can't tell if he botched something, or if he's an all timer and missed that ugly on purpose (I think it was the latter).
 Dusty excitedly says "We in the midst of it" and it sounds cool and he's absolutely right.
-This whole thing had a cool WCW BattlArts vibe, cool subs and matwork with some flashy quick armdrag variations and so nice strikes, something that I might not have known how to process when this originally aired.
+This whole thing had a cool WCW BattlArts vibe, cool subs and matwork with some flashy quick armdrag variations and some nice strikes, something that I might not have known how to process when this originally aired.
 Maybe that's why the crowd was so quiet.
 I seem to remember the general opinion being that these two were a disappointing "mainstay" cruiserweight match-up in WCW, but maybe that was just a stupid guy's opinion that got amplified too loud?
 Because this match ruled.

-The Outsiders vs. Faces of Fear vs. The Nasty Boys
+6. The Outsiders vs. Faces of Fear vs. The Nasty Boys

 ER: Shit this PPV really does feel like the total embodiment of Where the Big Boys Play.
 This PPV has had a ton of big dudes running into each other.
 This match is filled with a cool mixture of stiff motherfucker and sneaky motherfucker, and that's a combination you don't often get from a big time professional wrestling company.
 This is more like a three way race on Scooby's Laff-A-Lympics, and Laff-A-Lympics as Wrestling is something I want right this very second.
 FoF and Nasty Boys especially kick the shit out of each other, mean knees to the face, chops to the neck, full force collisions; at one point Meng clotheslines Knobbs so hard that you wonder why you ever watch anything that isn't pro wrestling.
 Outsiders do an amusing job of staying out of this while the other two teams beat bruises into each other, clapping from the apron at the men performing for them.
 BUT then they get tagged in and Hall is throwing a nice right hand one moment, but then being choked and thrown violently into the corner by Barbarian.
 This is a legendary big boys battle and nobody is talking about it!
 I've heard absolutely no opinions on this show and it's fucking incredible.
 Barbarian slams into Hall with an avalanche that is not so much an avalanche as it is just Barbarian running full speed into Hall.
 We get an incredible moment of various guys leaping at and attacking guys on the apron, the whole thing feels messy and violent in the best ways.
 I think every guy in this match misses an elbow drop that they don't actually expect to me a missed elbow drop.
 Like there is honestly a match-long prank war to see who can make someone miss an elbow more painfully.
 There are multiple piledrivers, Jimmy Hart is wearing his Misfits jacket with fucking skulls on the shoulders, this whole thing rules.
 It's a long match, too, over 15 minutes, and it completely rules.
 I am so in the bag for this show.
 My god.

-WORLD WAR 3!!!
+7. WORLD WAR 3!!!

 ER: These things were terrible, right?
 I have a very large TV, and when they cut to three separate screens you officially can barely see a thing.
 I would wager most 1996 viewers were watching this, somehow, on a TV at least half the size of my 2019 TV.
 This is a 60 person nude beach fuckfest filmed by a guy hiding a half mile away in the bushes.
 It's the kind of thing that would actually be better if it was just fullscreen and they just switched cameras a ton.
 It's a damn shame really, you hate to see it, because you can't see it.
 Because from every minuscule camera shot this whole match REALLLY looked like it ruled.
 First, it's freaking weird.
 The entrance might be the best part as 60 different WCW guys just walk out single file and the order is almost completely unplanned, just an endless parade of guys that you mostly know.
 The whole thing had great energy, you just couldn't see 90% of it at any given time.
-We start with Benoit jumping Sullivan on the floor and brawling through the crowd (with Konnan and Ray Traylor?), Tony Rumble is not only in this match for reasons that wouldn't make any sense to me or anybody, but he's also the first eliminated and Dusty yells out on commentary "Tony Rumble IS GONE!"
-From there we get flashes of brilliance when we can actually see any of what's going on.
-Villano IV punches the hell out of Jarrett, Parka punches people, a ton of eliminations look fantastic (Dave Taylor flies wildly off an Alex Wright dropkick, Road Block - in his only PPV appearance - eats a huge clothesline, we get a spot where 8 different guys do running corner attacks on Ron Studd and then DOGPILE him in the ring!), and the final 10 is a fantastic collection of the nWo vs. DDP, Regal, Luger, and Rey.
-It's so damn good.
-Once they get back to fullscreen and run through all the nWo vs. WCW, it really shows how hot of a battle royal this appeared to be.
-Regal tricks DDP into charging him and DDP flies to the floor, it takes Hall, Nash, and Syxx to eliminate Regal and he fights the whole way, and while the Giant win was exciting it really should have been Luger.
-The EASY MVP of the match was Regal.
-Every single time he popped into camera he looked like a megastar, and he was by far the greatest part of that final 8.
-Regal was an incredible fighting babyface here, and he stood out more than anybody throughout the entire match; from lacing into Riggs early on to walking tall right up to his elimination, this is an underrated great Regal performance.

 ER: Wow, what a PPV.
 This is honestly one of the best PPVs I've ever watched.
 This needs to be discussed more.
 I need to do a podcast where I have a new guest on and we just watch and talk about World War 3 1996.
 New week, new guest, same PPV.